 Then, he should keep all the fires within himself while residing in the forest through perception and contemplate on the Supreme Brahman in sannyāsāshrama and should bear cold, heat and other difficulties with courage.”

 Shuka Paramarshi said, “Hey King!
-If one receives the knowledge and wisdom of the Immutable Brahman in the Brahmacharya stage itself and all feelings of hate, animosity and dualities are removed from his heart, then is it still necessary for him to go through the next three stages?
+If one receives the knowledge and wisdom of the Immutable Brahman in the Brahmacharya stage itself and all feelings of hate, animosity and dualities are removed from his heart, is it still necessary for him to go through the next three stages?
 Please be kind enough to clear this doubt of mine.”

 Raja Janaka replies, “Brahman!
 Just like how moksha is not attained without knowledge and wisdom, similarly, knowledge is not attained without the association of Sadguru.
 Guru is the one who is beyond the influence of this worldly ocean and the knowledge bestowed by him is comparable to a boat to cross the ocean.
 As the dharma of the universe must not be transgressed and the tradition of engaging in rightful duty must also not be destroyed, it is therefore imperative to follow the four ashramas as prescribed.